Bklieger/ai4collab-bruno/CONTRIBUTING.md

 When contributing code, please keep the following in mind:

-1. Code Style: Ensure your code adheres to the style guidelines of the project.
+1. Code Style: Maintain the chosen technology stack.
+Write code in a similar style as the existing code, including headers and comments.
-2. Testing: Add unit tests or update existing tests as necessary.
+2. Testing: If present, add unit tests or update existing tests as necessary.
 3. Documentation: Update the documentation, the README, or other relevant documentation accordingly.